natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sho't%20Kal%20Alef.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Israeli medium tank {{Battle-rating}}.
+Israel employed the Centurion (named ''Sho't'') since its early days.
+It was one of their first main battle tanks alongside the American M48 Patton (named ''Magach'').
+Just like with the Magach, the Sho't received a more capable firepower upgrade with the '''Sho't Kal Alef'''.
+This upgrade included the introduction of the American M68 105 mm cannon, and a new powerplant in the form of the Continental AVDS-1790-2A diesel engine and Allison CD-850-6A transmission that were also used by the Magach 3.
+The new cannon forced the Sho't to lose its stabilizer, but with access to APDS, HEAT, and HESH shells, it was much more capable of dealing with Soviet T-54/55s and T-62s as well as entrenched infantry.

 It was introduced in [[Update "Wind of Change"]].
 The Sho't Kal Alef is an upgraded version of Israel's Centurion fleet with an American 105 mm gun, powerplant, and new FCS.
 For players familiar to the British [[Centurion Mk 10]] or Swedish [[Strv 101]], the enhanced mobility will certainly help players to move around the battle.
 However, the Centurion Mk 5 chassis means the overall protection is inferior to competitors, where even APCBC can pose a lethal threat to the Alef's existence.

-The name "Sho't Kal Alef" can be roughly translated as ''Centurion tank (Sho't; lit.
-"Whip") with Continental engine (Kal) Model A'' (Alef is the 1st letter of the Hebrew alphabet).
+The Sho't Kal Alef does not have a stabilizer, unlike previous versions with inferior guns, however gun handling is still decent and it can be used to shoot while moving in hands of a skilled player.

 == General info ==
 === Survivability and armour ===